danak6jq/ESP32-WSPR/README.md

     (void) get_wspr_channel_symbols("<K6JQ> CM88WE 10", syms);
 ```

-TODO: add duty cycle control, add frequency hopping
+[ ] add duty cycle control, add frequency hopping
-TODO: use GPIO to select low-pass filters when selecting frequency
+[ ] use GPIO to select low-pass filters when selecting frequency
-TODO: add a WebUI to control/configure the transmitter
+[ ] add a WebUI to control/configure the transmitter

 Transmitter automatically does SNTP time sync, sufficient for WSPR transmission.
 Kudos to @NT7S for the comprehensive Si5351 code; I started with his Arduino library (that I previously contributed to) and pared it back down to C for inclusion in the ESP-IDF project.